Qazeer/artefacts.help/pages/windows/etw_usb_activity.md

-Using known variables about a given device, found for example in the [Windows registry](./registry_usb_activity.md), `Event Tracing` events can be used to determine timestamps of activity for the device, such as when the device was first plugged, plugged and unplugged.
+Using known variables about a given device, found for example in the [Windows registry](./registry_usb_activity.md), `Event Tracing` events can be used to determine timestamps of activity for the device, such as when the device was first plugged, last plugged and unplugged.
 Additionally, supplementary information about devices can be retrieved from events, such as device storage sizes and an extract of their partition table.

 The terminology and more details on the various identifiers are available in the [Windows devices terminology page](./devices_terminology.md).